developer-az/pyFollowerVsFollowing/README.md

-### Hi!👋
+### Hi!👋 This is my repository for my Python project that helps find who unfollowed or has stopped following you on Instagram.
 <h1>Youtube video tutorial link: </h1>

 In order to use this, please download the folder.
-Then remove the given example "following.html" and "followers_1.html" files and replace it with your own.
-Then run the "followerfollowing.py" python file.
+Then remove the given example "following.html" and "followers_1.html" files and replace it with your own personal "following.html" and "followers_1.html" files from Instagram.
+Then with the use of the "followerfollowing.py" python file, it will output the number of people who don't follow you back and list out their usernames for you.